Who, or What is the Anti-Christ?

-"''Ye are of God. little children, and have overcome them: because greater is he that is in you, than he that is in the world" (1 Jon 4:1-4).
 The word "false prophet" doesn't necessarily mean one who predicts the future.
-But can also mean "inspired teacher."
+But can also mean "false teacher."
 Peter says, "But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction."
 (2 Peter 2:1).
-Strong's says, "a foreteller ('prophet'); by analogy an inspired speaker; by extension a poet: - prophet." (#4396).

 Then John says, "Hereby" meaning "by this" "Know ye the spirit of God."
 This person when tested if he passes, we know he has the spirit of God, because the truth of the Bible is revealed only by the spirit of Almighty God, "But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.

 "But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.

 "For what man knoweth the things of a man, save the spirit of man which is in him? even so the things of God knoweth no man, but the Spirit of God.

 "Now we have received, not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God.